Astilbe x arendsii 'Granat'Item #0162 USDA Hardiness Zone: 4 - 9

 Stunning red blooms add drama to shady gardens and make fantastic cut flowers.
 Plant in mass for stunning effect.
 Lush green foliage on upright plants.
 At home in the woodland garden or under shade trees that love moisture.
 Herbaceous perennial.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Needs wet or constantly moist soil.Average Landscape Size:Moderate growing to 24 in. tall, 18 to 24 in. wide.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing; reaches 24 in. tall, 18 to 24 in. wide.

 - History & LoreHistory:This group falls into the Saxifragaceae.
 The genus was classified by the English authority on plants of India, Francis Buchanan.
 He named it from the Greek for without sheen or non-shining to describe the foliage.
 There are about 14 species, mostly from Asia and a couple of North Americans.
 This species originates in Japan and is the source of florist's cut materia.Lore:In China these plants are commonly known as Ch'Ang Chan.